malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Cushman, F., Morris, A. (2015).
 Habitual control of goal selection in humans.
 Proceedings of the National Academy of Sciences of the United States of America, 112(45), 13817–13822. https://doi.org/10.1073/pnas.1506367112

 * Damasio, A.R.
 (1994).
 Descartes' error : emotion, reason, and the human brain.
 New York :G.P.
-Putnam,
+Putnam.
+Re-printed 2006, Vantage.

 * Daw, N.D., Niv, Y., Dayan, P. (2005).
 Uncertainty-based competition between prefrontal and dorsolateral striatal systems for behavioural control.
 Nat.
 Neurosci.
 8, 1704–1711. doi: 10.1038/nn1560